EMPRI-DEVOPS/git-privacy/README.md

        $ git config privacy.pattern hms

-3. Set a password if you want to preserve the original timestamps in encrypted form in the commit message.
+3. Set an encryption key if you want to preserve the original timestamps in encrypted form in the commit message.
-   If no password is given, only the reduced timestamp will remain.
+   If no key is set, only the reduced timestamp will remain.

-       $ git config privacy.password <password>
+       $ git-privacy keys --init

+   For more information about managing encryption keys see `git-privacy keys -h`.

 4. Use Git as normal ;-)